operasoftware/devopera/articles/_posts/2014-09-26-better-font-face.md

 		}
 	});

-If you’d like a full one-to-one polyfill of the CSS Font Loading API, you can follow along with [Bram Stein’s in-progress fontloader polyfill](https://github.com/bramstein/fontloader).
+If you’d like a full one-to-one polyfill of the CSS Font Loading API, you can follow along with [Bram Stein’s in-progress `FontLoader` polyfill](https://github.com/bramstein/fontloader).

 ## Conclusion

-Content fonts and Icon fonts must be treated differently in order to effectively use them in our pages.
+Content fonts and icon fonts must be treated differently in order to effectively use them in our pages.
 In order to make our content usable as soon as possible to our visitors, we must embrace fallback fonts.
 In order to remove the confusion from sometimes unpredictable icon fonts, we must hide fallback fonts.
 I hope you’ll consider these inconsistencies and attempt to solve them in your web pages—your users will be happier for it.

 ## Addendum: Browser Support